-She made her Broadway debut in the leading role for the revival of "On Your Toes", learning the part from its original creators: George Abbott and George Balanchine.
-Her performance led Balanchine to invite her to become a Principal Dancer with New York City Ballet in 1983.
+Ms. Kozlova made her Broadway debut in the leading role for the revival of "On Your Toes", learning the part from its original creators: George Abbott and George Balanchine.
+Her performance led Balanchine to invite her as Principal Dancer with New York City Ballet in 1983.
 She accepted and performed with the company until 1995, dancing the classics along with the leading roles of works by Balanchine, Jerome Robbins, Peter Martins, Eliot Feld and Richard Tanner.
 From the suggestion of Balanchine, she had also worked closely with Alexandra Danilova while Danilova was a teacher at the School of American Ballet, restaging and rehearsing Swan Lake for the school.

 Valentina Kozlova has appeared on television, including talk shows and entertainment programs around the world.
 Following Glasnost, she made a triumphant return to Moscow in 1991, with NBC News covering her performances at the Kremlin Palace.
-She returned to Moscow in 1992 to perform the premiere of a new solo, "Blue Angel", created for her by choreographer Margo Sappington.
-She and Ms. Sappington established Ballet: The Daring Project, a ballet company dedicated to creating new works.
+She returned to Moscow in 1992 to perform again as a guest artist.
+She formed Ballet: The Daring Project, a ballet company dedicated to creating new works.
 Ms. Kozlova also danced in "A Christmas Carol" with Tony Randall and Ben Vereen.